 Young people encountering poverty and living in the most deprived areas of Scotland experience significantly worse health outcomes than those living in the least deprived areas.

-In Scotland, around 20% of children and young people are identified as experiencing relative poverty while 10% live in absolute poverty.
 This has an immediate impact on a number of health related outcomes, including increased levels of mental health problems (including anxiety and self-harm), sexual health and substance misuse.

 In addition, children and young people who have experienced adverse family circumstances such as trauma, abuse and neglect also have poorer health outcomes.
 This is particularly true for looked after children, those who are homeless and those who have experienced the youth justice system.

 Improving the health of young people and addressing health inequalities calls for multiple actions across many public policy areas including

 Our reviews of evidence can inform decisions on taking effective action.
 ‘Interventions to support parents of older children and adolescents’ highlights the public health interventions which support parents and carers of children and young people aged 7 to 19 years.